NeotokyoRebuild/neo/CONTRIBUTING.md

 SteamEnv=1
 ```

-Next is finding the steam-runtime under the Steam installation.
+Next is finding the 64-bits steam-runtime under the Steam installation.
 This can be found
 using the following command, replacing `$HOME` if Steam is installed at another directory:
 ```
 $ find "$HOME" -type d -name 'steam-runtime' 2> /dev/null
 ```

-Assuming default directory, it might be in either: `~/.local/share/Steam/ubuntu12_32/steam-runtime/` or if using a Debian based distribution: `~/.steam/debian-installation/ubuntu12_32/steam-runtime/`.
+Assuming default directory, it might be in either: `~/.steam/steam/steamapps/common/SteamLinuxRuntime/var/steam-runtime` or if using a Debian based distribution: `[TODO]`.

 Then change to that directory and replace `[INSERT_OUTPUT_HERE]` to the output of:
 ```